3. Records of the Corporation of Roman Catholic Clergymen, 1694-1956

 Series 3 is organized into the following subseries:

-The CRCC’s authority over the enslaved people owned by the Province, however, was ambiguous.
-Plantation Superiors exercised discretion in the sale, hiring out, discipline, and living conditions of enslaved individuals.
-Nonetheless, the Corporation frequently authorized the sale of enslaved people to pay debts, including the sale of 11 individuals from St. Inigoes in 1835, and the mass sale of 272 people from St. Inigoes, White Marsh, Newtown, and St. Thomas Manor in 1838.
+The CRCC’s ownership of enslaved people created conflicts within the Province.
+The CRCC acknowledged that plantation management required discretion in the sale, hiring out, discipline, and living conditions of enslaved individuals, but the CRCC exercised its authority to sell people, including the sale of 11 individuals from St. Inigoes in 1835, and the mass sale of approximately 300 people from St. Inigoes, White Marsh, Newtown, and St. Thomas Manor in 1838.
 The CRCC oversaw the proceeds from these sales, which it used to relieve themselves of the debts of Georgetown College, settle claims by the Archdiocese of Baltimore, and expand work of the Maryland Province into the Northeast.

 **Please note: the finding aid contains Scope and Contents notes for each folder.
 This folder-level description has been imported from an older finding aid.
 Researchers may encounter outdated or potentially offensive terminology and occasional inaccuracies.
 If you would like to notify Special Collections of any issues that need correcting, please contact us.**